Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Leveraging Adaptive Modulation and Coding in Underlay DSA

 While AMC entails the adaptation of both modulation order and channel coding rate, it can be seen in Fig. \ref{LTEAMC} that the modulation order provides a coarse adaptation and that the channel coding rate enables a finer adaptation within each of the choices for modulation order.
-Moreover, an important difference between modulation order and channel coding rate adaptations is that while it is possible for a passive ``listener" of the AMC transmission to infer the modulation order through the use of modulation classification signal processing, it is not possible to infer the channel coding rate.
-Indeed, there exists a large body of research in the area of modulation classification with some representative works briefly discussed in Sect. \ref{sect:intro} (e.g. \cite{b27,b16,b28}).
-At the same time, the only known techniques to learn the channel coding rate in a primary link are not based on a passive listener but, instead, rely on the sharing of information between the PN and the SN through the SUs accessing the control feedback channel in the PN, \cite{b3,b4}.
-However, at will be seen, our proposed technique is able to overcome this limitation of inferring the channel coding rate without exchange of information between the PN and the SN.
+Moreover, an important difference between modulation order and channel coding rate adaptations is that while it is possible for a passive ``listener" of the AMC transmission to infer the modulation order through the use of modulation classification signal processing, it is not possible to infer the channel coding rate (or equivalently the full AMC mode).
+On the other hand, as can be seen in Fig. \ref{LTEAMC}, when the noise power increases (or equivalently the SN interference increases) the effect of AMC operation will be to change the AMC mode to one associated with a smaller CQI.
+At the same time, the modulation scheme with the smallest order is used for the smallest operating SINRs (because the transmission of less bits per symbol is more resilient to interference and noise).
+As the interference from secondary transmissions increases, primary links that are already using, in the absence of secondary transmissions, the lowest modulation order scheme will not switch to other modulation schemes because there is no other modulation scheme with fewer bits per symbols to switch to.
+This means that transmissions from an SU that otherwise would generate a change in modulation scheme would not result in any change when the nearest primary link is already transmitting with the modulation scheme with smallest bits per symbol.
+As a result, estimation of the modulation order provides for the SU transmitter with a control nob to infer the effect of SN transmission on the PN but with severe limitations due to the coarse information provided by the estimated modulation order.
+However, as seen in Fig. \ref{LTEAMC}, although the increase in interference to the PU (and particularly increase in SU transmit power) may not lead to change in modulation order, it indeed results in the change in channel coding rate.
+Thus, the estimation of the channel coding rate (and equivalently the full AMC mode) is necessary in order to be able to finely estimate the effect of SU transmissions.
+Indeed, there exists a large body of research in the area of modulation classification with some representative works briefly discussed in Sect. \ref{sec:intro} (e.g. \cite{b27,b16,b28}).
+Consequently, the techniques that existed before our work have been limited to use only the coarse information derived from the modulation order (e.g. \cite{b113,b114}) or to rely on the sharing of information between the PN and the SN through the SUs accessing the control feedback channel in the PN to learn the finer information associated with the channel coding rate used in a primary link (e.g. \cite{b118}).
+As will be seen, our proposed technique is able to overcome the limitation of inferring the channel coding rate without exchange of information between the PN and the SN and, as such, be able to use the fine-grained information provided by channel coding rate without the SN tapping into any control channel of the PN.